Your rebranding project has to start with a focus on strategy, a clear process, creative vision, and most of all, a list of reasons why.

 This could mean a new name, a new logo, and a re-evaluation of all brand materials.
 This is where the benefits of using a full-service design agency are important – they can help you manage the whole project.

-Not just financial growth; expansion into new markets may mean a business may outgrow its current branding and therefore be missing opportunities to connect with new markets.
+Not just financial growth; expansion into new markets may mean your business may outgrow its current branding and therefore be missing opportunities to connect with new markets.

 Your current branding may have become outdated and not reflect your business as it is now.
 It may be that when you started the business, finances were tight so a logo was produced cheaply and quickly to “make do” but now it just doesn’t suit your business or allow your business room to grow.